llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 The infrastructure working group (IWG) understands the needs and pains of the community and shapes the project infrastructure to meet these needs.

+*Note:* This page is an initial proposal.
+We will improve our setup and work mode as we go along and gain experience.

 ## Scope

 The working group will work on the LLVM project infrastructure including: